open-data/docker-og/readme.md

 1. __Change__ permissions of this file (if not already done) so you can run it as a bash script: `chmod 775 install-local.sh`
 1. __Run__ the install script: `./install-local.sh`
    1. __Select__ `Django`
+      * `SSH (Required for Repositories)`: will install and configure the ssh command along with the ssh-agent and keys.
+      * `OGC Django Search App`: will destory the current Python virtual environment (if it exists) and install a fresh one, pull the ogc_search repository and copying `search-settings.py` to the environment.
+         * This will also download the required CKAN yaml and json files.
+      * `Static Files`: will download the required files, including the GCWeb theme and GCWeb Static release from the CDTS repository.
+         * It will also copy files to the correct locations for serving them correctly.
+      * `Set File Permissions`: will set the correct file and directory ownerships and permissions.
+      * `All`: will execute all of the above, use this for first time install or if you wish to re-install everything.
+      * `Exit`: will exit the installation script.

 ## Usage